peer/db/README.md

 ```

 Besides core metadata (`_id`, `name`, and `score`) all other data is organized
-in claims (seen under `active` claims above) which are then organized based on claim
+in claims (seen under `claims` claims above) which are then organized based on claim
 (data) type.
 For example, there are `id` claims which are used to store external
 ID values. `prop` is a reference to a property document which describes the ID value.